sonamsamdupkhangsar/token-filter/README.md

     }
 }
 ```
-The regular loadbalanced webclient will be used for the business service such as `SimpleAuthenticationService` or any other business service.
-The `noFilter` beans are used by the `publicKeyJwtDecoder` and the `reactiveRequestContextHolder`.
+The loadbalanced webclient will be used for the business service such as `SimpleAuthenticationService` or any other business service.
+The `noFilter` beans are used by the `ReactiveRequestContextHolder` service for Client Credentials Flow filter.

 Similarly, for testing the config can use non-loadbalanced webclient such as:
 ```